SAP Policy Details

 The SAP Appeal Process (Excluding MTL)

 If you become ineligible for financial aid and are able to appeal your status, you may choose to submit a SAP appeal for committee review.
 The appeal form is available year-round; however, financial aid eligibility is not consistently reinstated during semesters.
 Therefore, semester deadlines are enforced.
-For your appeal to be considered for the approaching/current semester, an appeal with supporting documentation must be on file no later than the Friday before the semester drop/add concludes.
+For your appeal to be considered for the approaching/current semester, an appeal with supporting documentation must be on file no later than the Friday at 5:00pm CT before the semester drop/add concludes.
 Please recall that you are fee liable for coursework once drop/add concludes, so you should take this into consideration when submitting your appeal.
 If your appeal is received and approved after the semester deadline, financial aid may be reinstated for your next semester of enrollment.

 The appeal process and requirements are as follows: